pimcore/pimcore/doc/26_Best_Practice/README.md

 :::info

-Please be aware that because we are updating this part of the documentation, some information is only valid for previous versions of Pimcore.
+Please note that due to the updating of this part of the documentation, some information is only valid for previous versions of Pimcore.

 :::